 The initial step of the funnel is the acquisition.
 It talks about visitors who come to your webpage and sign-up.
 These users that sign up are part of the acquisition process and activation, the next step, is when they actually begin to use your software.
 This blog focuses on the acquisition part, getting the people who visit your website to sign up.

-What to keep in mind when charting a customer acquisition strategy?
+What to keep in mind when charting a SaaS customer acquisition strategy?

 - Before starting with acquisition make sure you verify your value proposition.
 I repeat, do not begin your acquisition before finding the Product/Market Fit.
 Before starting to think about acquisition, get your product ready.
 Many entrepreneurs will advise you to start selling your solution as early as possible.
 We agree.
 Selling your solution will help you find your fit in the market.
 But creating a repeatable and scalable acquisition system in the initial days of your startup might harm your company as it limits your agility when it comes to pivoting.
 You will struggle to iterate easily when you pivot, after implementing your acquisition.
 Start with trying to satisfy few paying customers.
 Once you validate a fit between your customers and your product, then start developing & scaling your Acquisition.